AppMon 2018 April

 AppMon 2018 October

-This view is available in AppMon 2018 April only.
+This view is available in AppMon 2018 April and later.

 The Wait Events web view presents wait events with longest total wait time, aggregated over given timeframe.
 The goal is to characterize the current wait events distribution.
 Waits can be caused by number of actions related to database engine, like reading disk, resource locking, network access, internal database maintenance or other.

 The chart displays top five events that consumed most of wait time and additional series for all other events, aggregated.
 Series can be hidden on chart by clicking on it's name in chart legend.